wem2017/multi_image_picker/docs/theming.md

  - selectionTextColor - HEX string
  - selectionCharacter - Unicode character
  - takePhotoIcon - Name of the icon, as defined in your Assets
+ - autoCloseOnSelectionLimit - automatically close the image picker when selection limit is reached

 > **Note**: To add an icon to your XCode Assets, follow these steps:
 > >